What added parties do

 How to ask to be added as a party

-If you want to be added as a party, send us a written request with the following information:
+If you have a direct interest in the decision and want to be added as a party to the appeal, send us a written request with the following information:

 - the reason(s) you have a direct interest in the decision